ianchak/stati/docs-site/site/api/seo.md

   /** Base URL of the site */
   siteUrl: string;

+  /** Logger for debug output and validation warnings */
+  logger: Logger;

   /** Set of tag types to exclude from generation (blacklist mode) */ exclude?: Set<SEOTagType>;